passiomatic/videobox/README.md

 `make`

-This will run the Python interpreter using `src/main.py` as application entry point.

 When you are done you can exit the virtual enviroment with the `deactivate` command.

 ## Using the debugger with Visual Studio Code